 Ask for Help

 It’s hard to build a strong relationship without respect.
-For a couple to succeed in business together, they have to respect each other as spouses and business partners.
+For couples in business together to succeed in business together, they have to respect each other as spouses and business partners.
 Couples should be aware if they have trust or boundary issues as well as how they take criticism.
 It is also important to balance that criticism with praise.
 While it may be hard to find fault when your spouse does something wrong, it will benefit you as business partners to be honest and respectful with praise and criticism.

 Have Different Interests

 There may be virtually no time you will be away from your spouse while running a business and household together.
 Thus, it is essential that you find different interests and hobbies outside of the business.
 This will help you have something that is your own and separate from your business and marriage.

 Couples are motivated to see each other succeed and already know each other very well, which can help them balance out each other’s weaknesses.
 One of the best ways to see if franchising is right for you and your spouse is to work with a Franchise Consultant.
 Husband-and-wife teams can come up with an excellent list of questions to ask the Franchise Consultant.
 As they say, two heads are better than one.
 In this case, one partner may think of questions the other might not even consider.

 For example, if the wife is interested in marketing and building relationships, she may want to know more about franchisors with advertising campaigns.
 On the other hand, if the husband is more financially focused, he may inquire about brands with financing options and great earning potential.
 Franchise Consultants know the best businesses for couples to start.

 Should Couples Working Together Own and Operate a Franchise?